James Megellas

 James Megellas (March 11, 1917 – April 2, 2020) was a United States Army lieutenant colonel.
 During World War II, he was a rifle company platoon leader and is considered to be one of the most decorated combat officers in the history of the 82nd Airborne Division.
 He received the Distinguished Service Cross for extraordinary heroism and three other decorations for valor.
+On May 2, 1945, at the close of the war in Europe, Maggie and his platoon were the first to liberate Wobbelin Concentration Camp.

 In his hometown of Fond du Lac, Wisconsin, a park, post office, and veterans' building was named after him.

 Early life

 Megellas was born in Fond du Lac, Wisconsin on March 11, 1917, the son of a Greek-American family and attended Ripon College in the nearby city of Ripon.
 The attack on Pearl Harbor occurred midway through his senior year.
 He participated in the school's Reserve Officers' Training Corps program and, upon graduation in May 1942, received a commission as a second lieutenant in the U.S. Army.